Camera algorithms

 RAW LOW-LIGHT FILTER (MFNR)

 • Noise reduction is essential for quality low-light imaging.
 Contemporary ISPs incorporate sophisticated noise reduction filters, which behave well at lightness down to about 5Lux.
-Getting satisfactory image quality at further darker conditions, where the image information is quite weaker than the noise, requires more sophisticated filters.
+Getting satisfactory image quality in further darker conditions, where the image information is quite weaker than the noise, requires more sophisticated filters.

 • Produced RAW output is passed through the ISP, allowing processing with all built-in features.